 - Driver safety telematics

-There is also the option to add extra mileage and up to two additional drivers, as well as a range of charging options.
+You can also add extra mileage, up to two additional drivers and a range of charging options.

-A salary sacrifice is designed as a win-win for employers and employees.
-Here’s how much you might expect to pay:
+Our scheme is designed to be a win-win for employers and employees.

 Because employees pay for their electric car subscription via salary sacrifice, the cost of running the scheme for your business is effectively zero.
 Please contact email@example.com for more details.